vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

   - name: SAPBAPICallsInScripting.pbmx
     url: /assets/2024-03-31/SAPBAPICallsInScripting.pbmx
 ---
-As SAP is one of the top 3 systems to be used together with Peakboard there are already [a lot of articles](https://how-to-dismantle-a-peakboard-box.com/category/sap) available here on the blog.
-But all of these articles mostly cover how to access SAP for reading and writing from a data source.
-In his article we learn how to do very sophisticated SAP calls directly from within a LUA script without the need to create a data source.
+Because SAP is one of the top 3 systems used with Peakboard, there are already [a lot of SAP articles](https://how-to-dismantle-a-peakboard-box.com/category/sap) available on this blog.
+But these articles mostly cover how to access SAP for reading and writing from a data source.

+In this article, we will learn how to make sophisticated SAP calls directly from a LUA script, without creating a data source.
 For all the samples in this article we need an active SAP connection.
 So we make sure a connection is available in the connection manager and we know its ID.

 ![image](/assets/2024-03-31/010.png)